-A major art exhibition: The slowly unfolding public introduction of the project will include popup displays and performances, followed by a major exhibition featuring artifacts and artworks, many fashioned from or inspired by the PG pressroom.
+A major art exhibition: The unfolding public introduction of the project will include popup displays and performances, followed by a major exhibition featuring artifacts, projections and original artworks, many fashioned from or inspired by the PG pressroom.
 Included will be paintings, drawings, sculptures, photographs, press plates, page negatives and laser imagery, as well as historic articles and photographs.
-Hundreds of these items already are in hand and will be available for display at the International Center for Free Expression.
-A wide variety of artists, photographers, writers, filmmakers and performers will be invited to display or perform their work at the center.
-Artworks will be offered for sale, as will keepsakes such as prints, hats, T-shirts and news pages or images printed robotically on a PG press.
-One goal is to morally and materially support artists while making the center financially self-sustaining, with revenues generated by retail sales, event rentals, performances and beverage and food sales, among other sources.
+Hundreds of these items already are in hand and eventually will be displayed in the Marketplace of Ideas.
+A wide variety of artists, photographers, writers, filmmakers and performers will be invited to exhibit or perform their work at the center.
+Artworks will be offered for sale, as will keepsakes such as prints, hats, T-shirts and news pages, even images printed robotically on a PG press.
+One goal is to morally and materially support artists while making the center financially self-sustaining, with revenues generated by retail sales, event rentals, performances, and beverage and food sales, among other sources.

-Early supporters: International Advisory Board members so far include Svetlana Alexievich, winner of the 2015 Nobel Prize for Literature; Washington Post executive editor Marty Baron; Tom Brokaw of NBC News; actor/director Michael Keaton; historian David McCullough; Omar Rabago Vital, 2014-2016 convenor of the International Free Expression Exchange, a network of 115 free-expression organizations headquartered in Toronto; and Jillian York, the Berlin-based director of international free expression for the Electronic Frontier Foundation.
+Early supporters: International Advisory Board members so far include Svetlana Alexievich, winner of the 2015 Nobel Prize for Literature; Washington Post executive editor Marty Baron; Tom Brokaw of NBC News; actor/director Michael Keaton; historian David McCullough; Omar Rabago Vital, 2014-2016 chair of the International Free Expression Exchange, a network of 119 free-expression organizations headquartered in Toronto; and Jillian York, the Berlin-based director of international free expression for the Electronic Frontier Foundation.
 The advisory board will be expanded and diversified.